-74.9% of males and 70% of females received a bonus (2017 67.7% and 51.4% respectively).
+83.8% of males and 83.5% of females received a bonus (2018 74.9% and 70% respectively).
 The bonus gap can be attributed to the high representation of men across our branch network, and in particular in management and senior sales roles, where the potential to earn a bonus is substantially greater than in administration roles which typically have a higher female representation.
 Much of this is driven by legacy issues around the types of work done by men and women in our organisation and we still have work to do in this area to attract more women into our branches and into more senior positions to reduce this gap.
-During the year we have seen an increase in female sales employees, and this will have contributed to the small decrease in the mean gap for the year.

-WHAT WILL WE DO TO ADDRESS OUR GENDER PAY GAP?
+WHAT WE ARE DOING TO ADDRESS OUR GENDER PAY GAP?